 The rules of primacy and recency show us it is easier to recall what we learn first and last.
 The first two items and the previous two items in a sequence are the easiest to remember.
 These are our memory bookends.
 The best practice is to break down the information into segments of 5 items; this is an optimal chunk of data.

 Regressive repetition is rehearing the new information on a schedule, which increases with time.
 Repeat the new data within one hour after the session.
 Repeat it two hours later, followed by a refresher four hours later.
 The next day repeat the information three times, morning, afternoon, and evening.

 If you forget something, don’t worry.
 Review your notes, and then reinforce the data you missed by reviewing it mentally.
 The next day repeat and review the information twice.
 On the third day, review the data once.
 Skip the fourth day.
 Then mentally check the data on day five.
 This routine will make the new information a part of your permanent memory.
 Don’t worry.
 The more you use the system, the better your memory will become.

 When you review the data, do it forwards and backward.
 Then start at the middle point and check it in both directions.
 This strategy will immediately recall the data in and out of sequence.

 Pick a time when you are ready.
 Practice with 100% focus.
 So, no multitasking, especially when you are creating the initial memory.
-The Japanese Tea Ceremony exemplifies how culture uses a mundane set of activities to practice focus.
+The Japanese Tea Ceremony exemplifies how culture uses mundane activities to practice focus.
 When you learn how to learn, the process should be fun.
 It helps to keep you focused.

-You achieve more learning with shorter periods with a two to three-minute break in between each session.
+You achieve more learning with shorter periods with a two to three-minute break between each session.
 Start with 2 or 3 five-minute sessions, then stop for 2 or 3 minutes between each session.
 Then, build up the number of sessions to five or six.